explore-ml-iemk/Onboarding/README.md

  Explore Machine Learning (ML) is a Google-sponsored program for university students to get started with Machine Learning.
 The curriculum offers 3 tracks of machine learning content (Beginner, Intermediate, Advanced) and relies on university student facilitators to train other students on campus.

 ## Students who participate in the program will additionally:
-Acquire foundational machine learning knowledge.
+- Acquire foundational machine learning knowledge.
-Build a network of like-minded, passionate students excited about applications of ML.
+- Build a network of like-minded, passionate students excited about applications of ML.
-Receive an end of course participation certificate for those attending all live sessions.

 # What is the course structure of the workshops?
-Course materials cover a total of 3 tracks (beginner, intermediate, advanced) which can be delivered in weekly, daily, or weekend intensive sessions basis.
-It’s up to facilitators to determine which implementation works best with their academic calendars.
-We leave open to facilitators to choose what the best fit with academic calendars is.
+Course materials cover a total of 3 tracks (introduction to python, beginner, intermediate) which can be delivered in weekly, daily, or weekend intensive sessions basis.

 # What’s in it for students?
 The biggest motivation is the acquisition of knowledge skills that will be valuable for your future.